HomerDilpleu/MiniGameEngineJS/README.md

 ## Synthetizer
 MGE provides a mini synthetizer to create sounds.
-This synthetizer is composed of one oscillator (sine, square, triangle, sawtooth or white noise), one filter (low pass or high pass) and several adsr envelopes (volume, filter frequency, filter Q, detune,...).
+This synthetizer is composed of one oscillator (sine, square, triangle, sawtooth or white noise), one filter (low pass or high pass) and several adsr envelops (volume, filter frequency, filter Q, detune,...).

 The synthetizer settings must be declared in an object as follows.